In this blog what is wintergrass, wintergrass killers, wintergrass herbicides and killing wintergrass in kikuyu and other turfgrass.

 Maintain low soil phosphorus levels.

-There are several wintergrass killers to manage winter grass on turf and If you use them properly, they will all help kill wintergrass.
-You can classify these into two categories of wintergrass killer: Wintergrass pre-emergent herbicides and post-emergent wintergrass herbicides.
+There are several winter grass killers to manage winter grass on turf, and if you use these properly, they will all help kill winter grass.

 Prodiamine (Barricade®/Onset 10GR®)

-• Gives up to 6 months of control;
+• One application gives up to 6 months control.

 Pendimethalin (Battalia®/Various)

-• Water in within one day of the application.
-Aim to use 10-15 mm of irrigation or before rainfall;
+• Water in within one day of use, and the aim is to use 10-15 mm of irrigation or before rainfall.

-• In soils with a high organic matter soils, it gives poor control.
-So avoid use on soils having greater than 6% organic matter;
+• With thatchy or soils high in organic matter it gives poor control.
+So avoid using on soils having greater than 6% organic matter.

 • It has a 12-hour re-entry period;

-• Pendimethalin will stain (yellow) any objects it contacts;
+• Pendimethalin will permanently stain (yellow) any objects it contacts;

 • Provides up to 2 months of control.